Python-GIS-book/site/source/part2/chapter-06/md/09-data-classification.md

 <!-- #endregion -->

 <!-- #region editable=true slideshow={"slide_type": ""} tags=["question"] -->
-#### Question 8.1
+#### Question 6.14

-Select another column from the data (for example, travel times by car: `car_r_t`) and visualize a thematic map using one of the available classification schemes and save it as a PNG image file.
+Select another column from the data (for example, travel times by car: `car_r_t`) and visualize a thematic map using one of the available classification schemes.
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""} tags=["remove_cell"]